How to Grow and Care for Baby Bunny Bellies Tradescantia (Tradescantia chrysophylla) Indoors

 Baby Bunny Bellies Tradescantia, Tradescantia chrysophylla

-Tradescantia chrysophylla Care Indoors
+Tradescantia chrysophylla Care

 Tradescantia chrysophylla requires pruning to keep it neat, to control growth and to rejuvenate growth.
 Repotting is necessary when it becomes extremely pot-bound.
-Continue reading for more on these growing conditions and how to achieve them.
+Keep reading for more on these growing conditions and how to achieve them.

 Watering